mcvnh/FeedEater/README.md

 The following potential features are not included in this application and are not part of the planned roadmap.

-- authentication or authorization built-in.
+- No built-in authentication or authorization
-- User management system
+- No user management system
-- Feed management UI
+- No feed management UI

 ## Low maintenance project